Greenfield Rotary Club: serving community since 1922

 Women and Rotary The importance of women to Rotary has never been seriously questioned.
 Through the majority of its existence, the organization had been open only to males, but the wives of Rotarians ("Rotary-Anns") have played an important part in the success of the club through their behind-the-scenes support.
 The role of women began changing in the late 1980s, at which time several ladies were accepted for membership in the local club.
 In 1988, the club made Marjorie Johnson an honorary member.
 The longtime pianist had been attending club meetings faithfully for years and for all intents and purposes was considered a member.
 The "honorary" designation was applied so that Marjorie could be exempted from having to pay dues.
 Soon afterward, the first dues-paying "regular" members accepted into the club were Shari Royse-Bellar and her sister Pam Royse, who quickly made an impact by co-chairing the local festival.
 Many other ladies have distinguished themselves as Greenfield Rotarians, including Judy Spargur, who became the club's first female president on July 1, 1999 for the 1999-2000 Rotary year.

 The 1990s In the 1990s, club members helped erect bleachers at Mitchell Park, worked on the Imagination Kingdom playground at Greenfield Elementary School, and worked to help the Greenfield Area Life Squad build a new headquarters.
 Each December, as he has for many years, Rotarian Pat Hays spearheads the Needy Kids campaign to finance Christmas items for impoverished families, while a springtime highlight is the immensely successful telethon for the Highland County Society for Children and Adults.
 Improvements to the Rec-Civic Center and the erection of a decorative fountain in front of Greenfield's City Hall have been other 1990s highlights of Rotary service.
-Fish fries and pancake suppers of past years have given way to spaghetti dinners and special projects like the "Game of Greenfield" that was sold in 1996.
+Fish fries and pancake suppers of past years were replaced by spaghetti dinners and special projects like the "Game of Greenfield" that was sold in 1996.
 The funds raised, and the manpower provided by club members, help make positive things happen in our community.
 Internationally, the Greenfield club and others have joined forces to provide for youth exchange programs, safe drinking water, and the eradication of polio and other diseases.
 In 1997, the club celebrated its 75th anniversary with a prime rib dinner at Buckeye Hills Country Club.
 With District Governor Charles L. Sweeting of Urbana on hand and special entertainment to commemorate the occasion, including the McClain Show Choir and ventriloquist Mark Wade, the club celebrated a legacy of service to the community and looked forward to continued success in the years to come.
 Other highlights included the presence of Past District Governor George M. Waddell, recognition of former presidents, remarks by 1997-98 President Herb Deatley and recognition of Wib Seilkop as the Greenfield club's oldest living member.
 Many area residents have contributed greatly to the success of Rotary.
 One was Ralph W. Phillips, a local attorney who served as president, chaired many special projects such as the Highland County Society for Children and Adults fundraising effort, and was a longtime board member of the Recreation and Civic Center.
 Like many Rotarians, Phillips did not limit his public involvement to Rotary activities.
 He served on a number of boards and organizations, and his life of service to others reflected on his personal values and those cherished by Rotary.
 In honor of this outstanding Rotarian and citizen, the Greenfield Rotary Club on September 24, 1998 re-named the former armory facility as the Ralph W. Phillips Community Recreation and Civic Center.
 Another way of recognizing those who have made outstanding contributions to Rotary is the Paul Harris Fellowship, named after the founder of Rotary.
 Beginning in 1985, the club has designated one or more Paul Harris Fellowships nearly every year by making a $1,000 contribution to the Rotary Foundation in the name of those to be recognized as Paul Harris Fellows.
 The first such recipient was Past District Governor George M. Waddell; other recipients are listed elsewhere on the Rotary website.

 Dan Crusie and Tammy Wells Dan Crusie, although not a member of Rotary, has been a great help to the organization through the donation of his artistic talents.
 The former local artist and teacher created a series of remarkable limited edition prints since the early 1990s commemorating the area's history, business and culture.
 Many thousands of dollars were raised from the sale of these prints at the Rotary auction each year at the festival.
 These funds have enabled Rotary to operate the Phillips Center and perform other works around the community.
 After Dan Crusie retired and moved from the Greenfield area, one of his former students, Tammy Wells, has followed in his footsteps quite admirably as creator of commemorative prints for the Rotary auction.

 2000 and beyond With the coming of a new century, Rotary continued to adapt to changing needs while respecting the principles of the organization.
-The club has continued with its local projects such as maintaining the operation of the Ralph W. Phillips Recreation and Civic Center, raising money for projects through participation in the Highland County Society for Children and Adults telethon and the Needy Kids radiothon.
+The club has continued with its local projects such as maintaining the operation of the Ralph W. Phillips Recreation and Civic Center, raising money for projects through participation in the Highland County Society for Children and Adults telethon.
+For many years Rotary also took part in the Needy Kids radiothon that helped families during the holiday season.
 The Greene Countrie Towne Festival continues to provide a means of celebration on the third weekend of July.
 The club has gotten involved in the student exchange program through Rotary International, and several students from other countries have called Greenfield home for approximately one year, staying with host families and learning that they have much in common with Americans.
 In addition, several Greenfield area youths have stayed with host families in other countries and had experiences that will profoundly impact their lives.
-In 2004 the club ventured further into the electronic age by creating its own website, www.greenfieldrotary.org, allowing anyone with internet access a chance to learn more about the Greenfield Rotary Club.
+In 2004 the club ventured further into the electronic age by creating its own website, www.greenfieldrotary.org, allowing anyone with Internet access a chance to learn more about the Greenfield Rotary Club.
 Ron Coffey uploaded the website and continues to serve as webmaster.
 In 2011 the club changed the name of its festival to the Greene Countrie Towne Festival, as the community festival was known in the 1970s and 1980s before going defunct after the 1986 festival.
 The term "Greene Countrie Towne" was used to describe Greenfield by the town's founder, General Duncan McArthur, and harkens back to Greenfield's rich history dating from its founding in 1799.
 Internationally, the Rotary organization continues to practice the concept of service, working to eradicate polio from the planet, and taking on various projects to help the health and welfare of fellow citizens everywhere.
 It’s a tradition started long ago by Paul Harris that is still bearing much fruit.
 As the local and international landscape continues to change and club membership rolls go through their inevitable permutations, the guiding principles of Paul Harris and the early Rotarians continue to provide a useful framework for making the world a better place.
 The local club has met at various locations including the Greenfield Area Life Squad building, the Greenfield Eagles Aerie, and since 2015, the Catch 22 Sports Bar.
 Rotarians in Greenfield, Ohio and around the world continue to believe in “Service Above Self” and evaluate their actions by quoting the Four Way Test: Is it the truth?
 Is it fair to all concerned?
 Will it build good will and better friendships?
 Will it be beneficial to all concerned?
 If the first century of Rotary is any indication, the club has established a history to be proud of, and the future looks bright indeed for Rotary clubs everywhere.